Soft matter: Applications

 Soft materials are important in a wide range of technological applications, and each soft material can often be associated with multiple disciplines.
 Liquid crystals, for example, were originally discovered in the biological sciences when the botanist and chemist Friedrich Reinitzer was investigating cholesterols.
 Now, however, liquid crystals have also found applications as liquid-crystal displays, liquid crystal tunable filters, and liquid crystal thermometers.
-Active liquid crystals are another example of soft materials, where the constituent elements in liquid crystals can self propel.
+Active liquid crystals are another example of soft materials, where the constituent elements in liquid crystals can self-propel.

-Polymers are ubiquitous with soft matter and have found diverse applications, from the natural rubber found in latex gloves to vulcanized rubber found in tires.
-Polymers encompass a large range of soft matter with applications in material science, an example of this is hydrogel.
+Polymers have found diverse applications, from the natural rubber found in latex gloves to the vulcanized rubber found in tires.
+Polymers encompass a large range of soft matter, with applications in material science.
+An example of this is hydrogel.
 With the ability to undergo shear thinning, hydrogels are well suited for the development of 3D printing.
-Due to their stimuli responsive behavior, 3D printing of hydrogels have found applications in a diverse range of fields, such as soft robotics, tissue engineering, and flexible electronics.
+Due to their stimuli responsive behavior, 3D printing of hydrogels has found applications in a diverse range of fields, such as soft robotics, tissue engineering, and flexible electronics.
 Polymers also encompass biological molecules such as proteins, where research insights from soft matter research have been applied to better understand topics like protein crystallization.

+3D/4D printing of soft materials is evolving, focusing on various printing techniques, material types, and their broad applications in engineering and technology.
+Key printing methods are extrusion and inkjet based printing, stereolithography, selective laser sintering, direct ink writing, and VAT photopolymerization.
+A diversity in soft materials for 3D/4D printing includes elastomers, hydrogels, bio-inspired polymers, conductive and flexible materials, andinkjet-based biomimetic materials for applications in biomedical engineering, soft robotics, wearable devices, textiles, food technology, and pharmaceuticals.
+Changelings and limitations prevail in design geometric complexity,cost, resolution, material #compatibility, scalability and regulatory concerns.

-Foams can naturally occur, such as the head on a beer, or be created with purpose, like fire extinguishers.
-The range of physical properties available to foams have resulted in applications which can be based on their viscosity.
-With more rigid and self-supporting forms of foams being used as insulation or cushions, and foams that exhibit the ability to flow being used in the cosmetic industry as shampoos or makeup.
+Foams can naturally occur, such as the head on a beer, or be created intentionally, such as by fire extinguishers.
+The physical properties available to foams have resulted in applications which can be based on their viscosity, with more rigid and self-supporting forms of foams being used as insulation or cushions, and foams that exhibit the ability to flow being used in the cosmetic industry as shampoos or makeup.
 Foams have also found biomedical applications in tissue engineering as scaffolds and biosensors.

 Historically the problems considered in the early days of soft matter science were those pertaining to the biological sciences.
-As such, an important application of soft matter research is biophysics with a major goal of the discipline being the reduction of the field of cell biology to the concepts of soft matter physics.
+As such, an important application of soft matter research is biophysics, with a major goal of the discipline being the reduction of the field of cell biology to the concepts of soft matter physics.
 Applications of soft matter characteristics are used to understand biologically relevant topics such as membrane mobility, as well as the rheology of blood.